nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/monitoring-and-maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2019.md

 ### Unique Index on ecm:id in MongoDB

-NXP-28406 adds the management of duplicates in MongoDB.
-For already initialized database, tt requires that a unique index is added on the field `ecm:id`.
-Run this command to find if an index, non unique, is already set for this field
+[NXP-28406](https://jira.nuxeo.com/browse/NXP-28406) adds the management of duplicates in MongoDB.
+For already initialized database, it requires to add a unique index on the field `ecm:id`.</br>
+Run this command to check if an index, non unique, is already set for this field:
 ```
 db.default.getIndexes().forEach(function(idx) {
   if (idx.key['ecm:id'] && !idx.unique) {